 Students entering Lehigh's ChBE Ph.D. program with an MS/ME degree from another institution may seek to waive no more than two of the four required elective courses on the basis of graduate level courses completed during their MS/ME degrees.
-In order for course waiver requests to be considered, they must be submitted to the Graduate Program Coordinator (via inchegs@lehigh.edu) and discussed with the student's research advisor, and should include, at a minimum, the course syllabus and official documentation of the grade received in the course.
-Waiver requests made after a student has completed their first 2 years in the program will not be considered.
+In order for course waiver requests to be considered, they must be submitted to the Graduate Program Coordinator (via incheqs@lehigh.edu) and discussed with the student's research advisor, and should include, at a minimum, the detailed course syllabus and official documentation of the grade received in the course.
+Requests may be made for additional material to help in the evaluation of the request; such material may include sample exams, HW assignments, etc. Waiver requests made after a student has completed their first 2 years in the program will not be considered.